Bring Berkeley Rep to your school

 Get one free hour per public middle and high school.
 Based on availability.*

-* Limited to one free teaching hour per public middle and high school in Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Solano, and Sonoma counties.
+*Limited to one free teaching hour per public elementary, middle, and high school in Alameda, Contra Costa, Marin, Napa, San Francisco, San Mateo, Santa Clara, Solano, and Sonoma counties.
 Free hour issued based on availability; must request at least one week in advance.
 Must sign and agree to Berkeley Rep School of Theatre booking agreement.

 Lead education funders